Our Practice

 BSc (Hons) Psychology, D.Clin.Psychol., C.Psychol, BSc (Hons) Chem.

-Chrissie is trained in delivering psychological therapy drawing from a number of therapeutic models including Acceptance and Commitment Therapy (ACT), Eye Movement Desensitisation and Reprocessing Therapy (EMDR), Cognitive Behavioural Therapy (CBT), and psychodynamic-influenced practice.
+Chrissie is trained in delivering psychological therapy drawing from a number of therapeutic models including Acceptance and Commitment Therapy (ACT), EMDR, CBT, and psychodynamic-influenced practice.
 Chrissie has worked with people experiencing a wide range of difficulties including trauma, anxiety-related disorders such as health anxiety and panic disorders, depression, work related stress and physical health difficulties.

 Chrissie completed her doctorate in psychology at the University of Edinburgh where she specialised in working with adults with complex mental health problems.
 She has published work in the field of challenging behaviour and neurological impairment.
 Prior to her psychology career, Chrissie worked for nine years in corporate management in the financial sector.